 The ethnicity pay gap impacts the income of people of colour.
 To follow, we'll provide a guide to ethnicity pay gap reporting in the UK, including the steps organisations must take to address disparities.
-By understanding the current state of the pay gap, organisations can make informed decisions to promote fairness and inclusivity.
+By understanding the current state of ethnicity pay gap reporting, organisations can make informed decisions to promote fairness and inclusivity.

 The ethnicity pay gap is used to describe the disparities in earnings between individuals from different ethnic backgrounds.
-It is important that the ethnicity pay gap differs from the gender pay gap which primarily focuses on income disparities between men and women.
+It is important that the ethnicity pay gap reporting differs from gender pay gap reporting which primarily focuses on income disparities between men and women.

 Statistics and research findings have shed light on the disparities among different ethnic groups in the UK.
 For example, research has shown that individuals from Black, Asian, and Minority Ethnic (BAME) backgrounds often earn less than their Caucasian counterparts.
 These disparities are not only unfair but also have far-reaching consequences for individuals and society.